ibrahimabdelaal/LocalDocsChat/README.md

 - **LangChain and Llama**: These models are used to facilitate the creation of the local chatting notebook.
 - **EmbeddingModel**: This model is used to create embeddings for the data.
 - **ChromaDB**: Used for efficient data storage and retrieval.

-## Installation

-Provide steps on how to install your project.
+- **RAG Technique**: The Retrieval-Augmented Generation technique is used to enhance the performance and efficiency of the models.

 ## Usage

-Provide examples and explanations on how to use your project.

-## Contributing

-Provide instructions on how others can contribute to your project.

-## License

-Include information about the license.
+The notebook provide step by step guide on how to create your own local chat docs. you can change the embedding  and LLM models to the one you like from hugging face.